NikolausBerl/Udacity-Deep-Reinforcement-learning/report.md

 DQN -like all nn-systems-  are able to find patterns behind the given input data to solve the given issue.

-#### Implemented Neural network:
+#### Implemented Neural Network:

 The module "model.py" contains the used  Neural Network (nn) definition.

-This is composed with three fully connected layers with the following
+This is composed of three fully connected layers with the following
 parameter-set:

 *First  layer --> input layer:*